amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 The workflow webpage displays the output of the **GET /vodonaws** request.

-1. After entering the API endpoint you should see a list of Video on Demand on AWS workflow instances you ran in previous modules of this lab.
+1. After entering the API endpoint you should see a list of Video on Demand on AWS workflow instances you ran in previous modules of this tutorial.

     ![Workflow page screeenshot](../images/web-workflow.png)